Liiesl/ManhwaOCR-docs/src/pages/getting-started/the-home-window.md

 ---
 layout: ../../layouts/BaseLayout.astro
 title: The Home Window
-description: An overview of the Manhwa OCR Tool's home window for creating, opening, and managing projects.
+description: An overview of the Easy Scanlate's home window for creating, opening, and managing projects.
 order: 4
 ---